 Wales, population 3 million, adjoining England and facing Ireland, is twinned with Lesotho, the first such national twinning.
 The small town of books Hay-on-Wye is twinned with Timbuktu in Mali.
-The Welsh, whose ancestors were the ancient “Britons” before the Anglo-Saxon (i.e English) invasion, originated in the Iberian peninsula.
+The Welsh, the ancient “Britons” before the Anglo-Saxon (i.e English) invasion, came from the Iberian peninsula.
 Welsh resistance to the combined might of the Anglo-Saxons and Normans was finally overcome in 1282 and the head of the last true Prince of Wales Llywelyn ap Gruffudd paraded through the streets of London.
 The rights of women in Wales under the enlightened laws of Hywel Dda were set back hundreds of years and for centuries Wales was considered little more than England’s unloved and unruly backyard, its language and culture suppressed.
 Wales was joined to England by the Act of Union (1536) in the reign of Henry VIII, son of Welsh-born Henry VII (whose victory at Bosworth ended the Wars of the Roses and started the Tudor dynasty).
-However Wales did officially regain Monmouthshire in the early 1970s and voted for its own Assembly in 1997 (unlike Scotland, Wales has not been given a vote on independence.
+However, Wales did officially regain Monmouthshire in the early 1970s and voted for its own Assembly in 1997 (unlike Scotland, Wales has not been given a vote on independence.)

 Wales is a lovely little land of green hills and mountains, lakes, meadows, rivers and the sea.
 It may be known more for Rugby, singing and sheep than films, but i thought it might be worth jotting down something on the Welsh contribution to cinema.